CodeKaito/ReactJS-Shop/README.md

 2. In the Stripe dashboard, navigate to the API keys section and copy the publishable key.

-3. Add the following code to your
+3. Add the following code to your.